 As a charity, YMCA Fairthorne Group (and YMCA Fairthorne Housing) is governed by a Board of voluntary Trustees who determine the long term strategic direction and day to day compliance of the charity with contemporary legislation and best practice.

 Trustees are selected for their extensive experience and skills.
 Each Trustee brings unique qualities and experience to the board through previous or current senior positions within a broad range of businesses, charities and other organisations.

-Day to day operational responsibilities are delegated to the senior management team, consisting of a Chief Executive, Chief Financial Officer, six further directors and around 350 staff.
+Day to day operational responsibilities are delegated to the senior management team, consisting of a Chief Executive, Chief Financial Officer, four further directors and around 350 staff.